 The earliest that most dogs will experience their first heat cycle is at 6 months of age.

-This means no dog parks or doggie day care visits.
+This means that dogs in heat should not visit dog parks or do any doggie day care visits.
 “Anytime a dog is in heat, assume it’s going to be at least a month and keep them away from male dogs during that time,” says Nancy Kelso, DVM, medical director at VCA Columbia Animal Hospital at Hickory Ridge in Columbia, Maryland.
 “Generally, neutered males are fine, however, it’s also stressful for intact males to live in the same house as a female in heat so we usually recommend totally separating them.”
 If possible, send one of the dogs to stay with a relative or friend for a month or so.

 “Fortunately, in most dogs it’s not a large amount, it’s relatively small,” Dr. Kelso explains.
 “Some people will use sanitary diapers for dogs.”
-With some dogs, you won’t really notice the bleeding.
+With some dogs in heat, you won’t really notice the bleeding.

 It’s best to have your female dog spayed prior to her first heat cycle.
 If your new rescue dog goes into heat before you can get her spayed, your vet might suggest waiting until she is done before spaying her.
 “It can be done while they are in heat or immediately after, but it’s not the ideal time because the uterus is much larger and much more vascular at that time,” Dr. Kelso says.
 “If we have the luxury of time, then the perfect scenario is we wait about two months after they’ve been in heat to spay them, but if we need to get it done because they’re getting adopted out then we’ll definitely spay shortly after heat or when we need to.”